MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/choose-how-to-manage-updates-to-office-365-proplus.md

 ms.collection: Ent_O365
 ms.custom: Ent_Office_ProPlus
 ms.assetid: e486afce-ad31-4889-87a4-28796751bb86
-description: "Compares different ways to update Office 365 ProPlus, including automatically from the Internet or from an on-premises location."
+description: "Compares different ways to update Office 365 ProPlus, including automatically from the internet or from an on-premises location."
 ---

 # Choose how to manage updates to Office 365 ProPlus

 There are four ways that admins typically apply updates for Microsoft 365 Apps:

-- Automatically from the Internet
+- Automatically from the internet

 - Using Microsoft Endpoint Configuration Manager